 What information goes into my credit score?

+There is no "one" credit score.
+There are many credit scoring formulas available to you as a consumer as well as to lenders, and the score will depend on the data used to calculate it.
 For the most common credit scores, the information that goes into your score comes from your file at the credit reporting companies, which is why it is so important to review these files to ensure they are accurate.

 Here are some of the common factors that make up a typical credit score: